 Visiting Agrace: Visitors are screened for COVID-19 symptoms before they may enter Agrace’s hospice inpatient units.
 Masks are required throughout the visit.
 Please bring your own face covering or mask to wear.
 If you do not have one, or if you are visiting a patient in contact isolation, Agrace will provide a mask.

 If you have any questions before visiting Agrace, please call (800) 553-4289.

 All Agrace thrift stores are open, but fewer days and hours than normal.
 See our current store locations and hours here.
-See our store guidelines here.
+See our safety guidelines here.

 When your child has a serious illness, you spend so much precious time going to stressful appointments and looking for answers.
 Let Agrace make each day a little better, a little easier, for you family.